 stela 1 drawing richard hansen

 structure 1 south temple eduardo gonzales

 pajaritos group simon burchell

 Share your photos with us

-Nakbe, “By the Road”, is an Formative Period (1400-1000 B.C.) site located within the Mirador basin, about 8 miles/13 kms south of the major site of El Mirador.
-It is one of the largest sites from this very early period, and contains the earliest ball court and platform structures in the Maya area.
+Nakbe, “By the Road” in Yucatek Maya, is a Late Preclassic (300 BCE-250 CE) Maya archaeological zone located within the Mirador basin.
+Its original name is unknown.
+The zone is about 8 miles/13 km south of the major site of El Mirador, and is one of the largest sites from this very early period.
+It has one the earliest ball courts and platform structures in the Maya area.